These land covenants generically apply to all sections in Parklands Residential Estate. The content of some clauses vary from stage to stage.

-(e) Any residence which has an exterior finish in the form of flat cladding, concrete block, poured concrete or similar shall have the surface of such materials textured in such a manner as to fully cover all of the base material.
+(e) Any residence which has an exterior finish in the form of flat cladding, concrete block, poured concrete or similar shall be applied in such a manner as to fully cover all of the base material.

-A driveway must be constructed to provide vehicular access to the residence consisting of a permanent surface of concrete, concrete block, brick paving or tar sealing with such surfacing to be completed to a good tradesmanlike standard.
+Each property is limited to one vehicle crossing.
+The driveway must be constructed in a permanent surface of concrete, concrete block, brick paving or tar sealing with paver insets, with such surfacing to be completed to a good tradesmanlike standard.

 The Owner must not place on any lot any relocated or transportable building or structure whether new, used, or recycled provided that builders sheds or such other buildings that are required during the course of the construction and erection of any residence may be placed on any lot but must be removed on completion of construction.

-The residence must include an attached or separate fully enclosed garage which is completed at the same time as the residential building in the same or similar type of materials.
+The residence must include either a carport, or a fully enclosed, attached or separate garage which is to be completed at the same time as the residential building, and in the same or similar type of materials.